iandv/Portfolio/Glitch-Out/README.md

 - NavMesh

 ## 🛠 Development Summary
-This project was continuely developed on and off in the time period of 2021 to 2024 for a few different classes in college.
+This project was developed over 3 months as part of my studies in College.

 ## Disclaimer
 ⚠️ This repository is for portfolio presentation only — the full Unity project is private.